How to Use Different CSS Style Sheets For Different Browsers

 1. Design From Scratch

-Most webmasters who have had to convert their existing website to CSS say that they find it easier to design their site from scratch in CSS than to try to find a way to reproduce their old layout in CSS.
+Most webmasters who have had to convert their existing non-CSS website to CSS say that they find it easier to design their site from scratch in CSS than to try to find a way to reproduce their old layout in CSS.

 2. Code to Follow the CSS Standards First